 On the obverse face of each coin is the left-profile image of a Native American chieftain, which was created by Fraser by combining the facial features of three real-world tribal leaders.
 An engraving of Liberty and the year of issue are featured on this side.

 The reverse includes a depiction of Black Diamond, a resident bison at New York City’s Central Park Zoo in the early 20th century.
-The massive creature dominates the obverse face, with engravings of “United States of America”, “E Pluribus Unum”, “In God We Trust”, and the coin’s weight, purity, metal content, and face value surrounding it.
+The massive creature dominates the reverse face, with engravings of “United States of America”, “E Pluribus Unum”, “In God We Trust”, and the coin’s weight, purity, metal content, and face value surrounding it.